GaloisInc/saw-training/IntroToSAW.rst

 Finally, one could attempt to exhaustively check the values by enumerating and testing *all possible* combinations.
 However, even in the simple case of ``pop_count``, which only takes one 32-bit integer, this will take many hours.
 With a 64-bit version of the program the test would take longer than a normal human lifetime, so this technique is not practical for ongoing software development.

-The way formal verification addresses this is by reasoning about *mathematical models* of a program, which allows it to eliminate huge regions of the state space with single steps.
+The way formal verification addresses this is by reasoning about mathematical models of a program, which allows it to eliminate huge regions of the state space with single steps.
 There are many tools and techniques for performing full formal verification, each suitable to different classes of problem.
 SAW is particularly suited to imperative programs that don't contain potentially-unbounded loops.
 In general, the cost of verification is that it requires specialized knowledge and developing mathematical proofs can take much longer than writing test cases.
 However, for many programs, automated tools like SAW can be used with similar levels of effort to testing, but resulting in much stronger guarantees.
 At the same time, re-checking a proof can sometimes be *much faster* than testing large parts of the input space, leading to quicker feedback during development.

 Exercise: Testing ``popcount``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Write a test that detects the defects in your ``pop_count_broken1`` function, and try to verify that your ``pop_count_ok`` and the optimized ``pop_count`` function have no defects by using manual and random testing.
 How much confidence do those techniques provide?
 Finally, if you're feeling adversarial, write a ``pop_count_broken2`` that is only incorrect for exactly one input value.
-How likely is a randomized test going to detect the one input value?
+How likely is it that a randomized test going to detect the one input value?

 Symbolic Execution
 ------------------